lu7did/RDX-rp2040/README.md

 # Hardware

-The hardware required by this transceiver derives directly from the ADX Transceiver (WB2CBA), the implementation might take several forms:
+The hardware required by this transceiver takes most of it's stages for RF processing from the ADX Transceiver (WB2CBA), however, the implementation differs depending on the board:

 * 	Build a hand wired version of the RDX circuit.
+It uses an RF chain essentially as the ADX board with some additional signal conforming stages.
 * 	Build an ADX transceiver and replace the Arduino Nano with the ADX2PDX daughter board created by Barb (WB2CBA), see below.
 * 	Build the RDX board as designed by Chardutatt (VU2UPX).
+The transmitting RF chain is essentially the same than a ADX board but the receiver part is based on the Si473x chipset architecture.

 ## ADX_rp2040 circuit